JasonRoth03/FinanceTracker/README.md

 # FinanceTracker

 FinanceTracker is a simple finance tracking application that allows users to register, log in, and manage their transactions.
 Users can view and delete transactions associated with their accounts.

-The application can be found at: https://jrfinancetracker.netlify.app
+The application can be found at: https://jrfinancetracker.netlify.app may have to refresh after first log in due to Google Cloud spin up

 ## Table of Contents
 - [Features](#features)